 Perhaps tailgating shouldn’t be thought of as an event, and instead should be regarded as a natural form of behavior.
-Human beings are social creatures after all; we’ve been gathering en masse and making merry since time immemorial.
-It’s pretty tough to stop organic culture like that, and perhaps that’s why the NFL has had trouble trying to curb tailgating’s growth.
+Human beings are social creatures after all.
+We’ve been gathering en masse and making merry since time immemorial.
+It’s pretty tough to stop organic culture like that, and perhaps that’s why the Super Bowl has had trouble trying to curb tailgating’s growth.

-When the NFL decided to ban tailgating for the Super Bowl in 2007, football fans weren’t too happy about it.
-Despite that decision, tailgating is still allowed at every NFL stadium.
-Just not the Super Bowl itself.
-Of course, the NFL can’t do anything about college football tailgating, hockey, or baseball tailgating.
-Tailgate parties are so popular they’ve cemented themselves in sports culture, uniting all creeds in pride, passion, and camaraderie.
+When the NFL decided to ban individual tailgates at the Super Bowl in 2007, fans weren’t happy.
+Only commercial options were offered.
+However, that NFL money-making push didn’t spread far.
+Tailgating is still allowed at every NFL stadium, along with college football, high school football, pro hockey, all levels of baseball, and even frisbee tournaments.
+Tailgate parties are so popular they’ve cemented themselves into our sports culture, uniting all creeds in pride, passion, and camaraderie.

-Tailgating has gone as far as infiltrating pop culture media, featured in television shows as well as commercials.
-The Simpsons, for example, made an entire episode dedicated to tailgating culture.
-Homer Simpson goes as far as saying he doesn’t care about getting tickets, he just wanted to have a good time tailgating – a sentiment that may hit home for some.
+Tailgating is so universal, it now infiltrates pop culture media, featured in television shows as well as commercials.
+The “Simpsons,” for example, made an entire episode dedicated to tailgating culture.
+Homer Simpson even echoed many a tailgater today who can’t dish out for ludicrous pro sport ticket prices when he said he didn’t care about getting tickets, he just wanted to tailgate.

-Tailgating isn’t without its controversies, but at the end of the day it’s simply a social gathering we can all enjoy.
-As with any party, it all comes down to enjoying yourself responsibly; being able to have a good time without overindulging.
+Tailgating isn’t without its controversies, but at the end of the day it’s simply a social gathering in a festive atmosphere we can all enjoy.
 Tailgating has ingrained itself in our culture, and although the world might not know it yet, tailgate parties are already a global phenomenon.